-- Level 1-Quoted prices in active markets for identical assets and liabilities. - Level 2-Quoted prices in active markets for similar assets and liabilities, or other inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument. - Level 3-Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets and liabilities.
+$[\]cdot$ Level 1-Quoted prices in active markets for identical assets and liabilities.

+· Level 3-Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets and liabilities.
 This includes certain pricing models, discounted cash flow methodologies and similar techniques that use significant unobservable inputs.

 Substantially all of the Company's assets that are measured at fair value on a recurring basis are measured using Level 1 inputs.
-The Company considers the recorded value of its financial assets and liabilities, which consist primarily of cash and cash equivalents, accounts receivable, and accounts payable, to approximate the fair value of the respective assets and liabilities at June 30, 2013 and March 31, 2014 based upon the short-term nature of the assets and liabilities.
+The Company considers the recorded value of its financial assets and liabilities, which consist primarily of cash and cash equivalents, accounts receivable, and accounts payable, to approximate the fair value of the respective assets and liabilities at June 30, 2014 and September 30, 2014 based upon the short-term nature of the assets and liabilities.